hieutranss/hieutranCS.github.io/RPSdemo/README.md

 Demo link:    <a href="https://rpsdemo.htcs.repl.co/" target="_blank">Game Demo</a>

 The project used Vanilla JavaScript.<br>
-Since replit.com will not keep the project running constantly, I used <a href="https://uptimerobot.com " target="_blank">uptimerobot</a> to keep the project alive for testing purposes.
+Since replit.com <a href="https://replit.com/" target="_blank">replit</a> will not keep the project running constantly, I used <a href="https://uptimerobot.com " target="_blank">uptimerobot</a> to keep the project alive for testing purposes.
 </p>